MSMazaya/MSMazaya/README.md

 Hi!

-My name is Mazaya, I am a Master of Software Engineering in Embedded Systems student at Carnegie Mellon University.
+I am a Master of Software Engineering in Embedded Systems student at Carnegie Mellon University.
 I have a lot of interest in compilers, computer architecture, and embedded systems.
 I have several experiences: 3 SDE internships and 2 research internships on computer architecture and HPC.
 I will soon be doing my internship at Qualcomm's Wireless Research and Development team.

 I have several projects I am proud of:
 1. C0 compiler: an x86 compiler for C0 - subset of C. Written in Rust and supports control flow, function calls, and dynamic memory accesses.
 All of those feature is implemented to adhere the System V ABI.
 It's an ongoing project that should be finished before summer 2025.